willduff/mixedreality-enthusiast-guide/docs/set-up-windows-mixed-reality.md

 ## Set up your motion controllers

-The next step is to set up your motion controllers.
 Windows Mixed Reality motion controllers require Bluetooth 4.0.
-If your PC does not have onboard Bluetooth, you will need to plugin a USB Bluetooth dongle that supports Bluetooth 4.0 to enable your motion controllers.
+If your PC does not have built-in Bluetooth, you will need to plug in a USB Bluetooth adapter that supports Bluetooth 4.0 to enable your motion controllers.

 **Common issues:**
 1. Verify you have one and only one Bluetooth radio active on your PC.
 If you have more than one Bluetooth radio, you’ll need to disable the other radios in Device Manager.